Privilege Escalation

 This functionality mainly can be achieved by assigning privileges through sudo, or setuid permissions to an executable file which allows the user to adopt the role of the file owner.

-To accomplish the same task in a more secure way the system admin uses “capability” which plays an effective role in the security of Linux based operating systems.
+To accomplish the same task in a more secure way.
+The system admin uses “capability” which plays an effective role in the security of Linux based operating systems.

 Table of Content